What time is the Y open?

 You can join the Y now or visit one of our 14 branches to join.
 Government issued identification will be required for enrollment.

 What is the Y Membership Satisfaction Guarantee?

-Should you decide to stop your membership within the first 30 days, you may request and will receive a full refund of the joining fee and your monthly dues.
+Should you decide to stop your membership within 30 days after joining, you may request and will receive a full refund of the joining fee and your monthly dues.

 How do I cancel my membership?

 At the Y, there are no contracts for the length of your membership.
 If you need to cancel your Y membership, please start your request here.

 What is the difference between a Facility Member and a Community Member?

 Facility Members have signed up for a membership package.
 They receive exclusive access to programs such as the Personalized Wellness Plan and also receive discounts on programs such as swim lessons.
 This type of membership often includes access to fitness centers, group exercise classes, lap and recreational swimming, and Kids Zone.
 Note that facility membership benefits may vary by location.

 A Community Member does not pay member dues but can still enroll in a particular class or program, including swim lessons, youth sports, or child care.
 General use of the Y facility is not included for community members.